dstebila/pygamehop/docs/examples.md

 - Hop 4: A distinguishing step in which the random value used in place of the KDF output is replaced with the real KDF output.
 	- Reduction `R34` is an adversary against the security of the KDF scheme that interpolates between Game 3 and Game 4.
 - Hop 5: A distinguishing step in which the random value used in place of the KEM shared secret is replaced with the real KEM shared secret.
-	- Reduction `R45` is an IND-CPA adversary against the KEM scheme that interpolates between Game 4 and Game 5.
+	- Reduction `R45` is an IND-CPA adversary against the KEM scheme that interpolates between Game 4 and the ending game.
 - Ending game: `PKEfromKEM` inlined into the "right" version of the PKE IND-CPA game (`PKE.INDCPA.main1`), in which the challenge ciphertext is the encryption of `m1`.

 Note that the starting and ending games are not explicitly written out in `PKEfromKEM_is_INDCPA.py`, they are derived from the starting and ending points of the proof.
 Furthermore, intermediate games are not explicitly written out, they are derived from the relevant transformations.